kaustavha/luvit-docs/doc/api/modules.markdown

 <!-- type=misc -->

-If the `NODE_PATH` environment variable is set to a colon-delimited list of absolute paths, then Node.js will search those paths for modules if they are not found elsewhere.
+If the `NODE_PATH` environment variable is set to a colon-delimited list of absolute paths, then luvit will search those paths for modules if they are not found elsewhere.
 (Note: On Windows, `NODE_PATH` is delimited by semicolons instead of colons.)